 Written by: Parcel Pending

 Work smarter, not harder.
-That’s the mentality you should take when you’re looking to maximize your company’s profit margins.
+That’s the mentality you should take when you’re looking to maximise your company’s profit margins.
 Is it costing you more money to run the business than it is turning out in revenue?
 Instead of throwing resources into boosting sales, look for where you can eliminate inefficiencies and reduce your operational costs.
 Read on to learn about some cost-saving improvements to help your business run smoothly and boost your profits.

 Revamp Your Mailroom

-Brick-and-mortar stores are at the brink of extinction.
+Brick-and-mortar stores are on the brink of extinction.
 It’s time to adapt your business to the new era of online shopping.
 Traditional mailrooms are inefficient, often lack the space for staff to store packages, and require a receptionist to manage drop-offs, pick-ups, and basic security.
 Cut the overhead cost of managing a mailroom by upgrading your space with a commercial parcel locker.

 Commercial parcel lockers eliminate the involved process of accepting, logging, sorting, and distributing packages.
 There is no need for an attendant, as the responsibility of picking up the package falls on the person who ordered it, and a built-in surveillance system makes sure theft and missed deliveries are recorded and reported.
-You can customize the size and storage capacity of the lockers, and even coordinate them with the building’s aesthetic.
+You can customise the size and storage capacity of the lockers, and even coordinate them with the building’s aesthetic.

 Incorporate Paperless Payments